UniMath/agda-unimath/src/elementary-number-theory/binary-sum-decompositions-natural-numbers.lagda.md

       ( is-retraction-map-inv-equiv-permute-components-triple-with-sum-pr2)
 ```

-### The binary sum decomposition of 0 is contractible
+### There is a unique binary sum decomposition of 0

 ```agda
 is-contr-binary-sum-decomposition-zero-ℕ :